LoosTeam/PoPS_tutorial/README.md

 | --out_prefix | Prefix that results will be saved with.
 Will write out a .preds, .coefs, and .marginals file |
 | --verbose | Set this flag to get verbose output |

-# Contact for help
+# Contact
-Siddhi Jain
+Please contact me if you need help or have any suggestions/feedback/ideas :)

+**Siddhi Jain**
 siddhi.jain@sund.ku.dk